The Sterlingbuild Guide to Basement Conversions

 Do not place a limit on what you can use your basement or cellar for.
 A basement conversion or brand new basement extension can provide you with space for a variety of different rooms.
 Here is how.

 Why you should extend your basement

-If your current living sparse and you are looking for somewhere to build that gym room or office space you have forever been longing for, the solution you are seeking may be right under your nose, well feet anyway.
+If your current living space is sparse and you are looking for somewhere to build that gym room or office space you have forever been longing for, the solution you are seeking may be right under your nose, well feet anyway.

 The majority of basements can be excavated or converted and can provide you with often the most attractive and largest living area in your home, adding value to your property at the same time.

 If you already own a cellar, renovating it could be a sensible move to gain room while not having to sacrifice any exterior or garden space.
 In most cases, a basement conversion will not require basement planning permission, but be sure to double-check this with your local planning authority.

 If you’re more the India Jones type and are planning on a basement excavation to create a new basement, planning permission will likely be needed.

 Walk-On rooflights, able to be installed internally and externally, are very popular with basement conversions as they enable daylight to reach areas of the building which might otherwise be dark by introducing light from above.
 We have a range of walk-on rooflights available in a variety of designs and sizes from Signature and FAKRO.

 If your cellar conversion or extension is part of an open-plan design running through the building, Korniche roof lanterns could be the perfect choice for you due to their ability to optimise the amount of light that enters from outside – creating a much stronger source of illumination and lessening the needs for bulbs.